Lawrence, New Zealand: Lawrence Methodist church

-The first services for Methodists in the district were provided by the Reverend Isaac Harding of Dunedin towards the end of 1862 in two canvas churches, one in Munro’s Gully, and another in Gabriel’s Gully.
-Eventually these were replaced by a permanent church at Gabriel’s Gully in 1870.
+The first services for Methodists in the district were provided by the Reverend Isaac Harding of Dunedin towards the end of 1862 in two canvas churches, one in Munro's Gully, and another in Gabriel's Gully.
+Eventually these were replaced by a permanent church at Gabriel's Gully in 1870.

 In Lawrence itself a Methodist church was constructed of brick on Colonsay Street and opened free of debt in 1865.
 Unfortunately it was then discovered that due to a surveying error part of the building had been constructed on Catholic land.
 It was used for eight years and then pulled down.
-Meanwhile a new site was obtained on the corner of Whitehaven Street, where a 28 ft by 24 ft wooden church which cost £320 was constructed.
-It was officially opened on 14 September 1873, by the Rev. C. W. Rigg.
+Meanwhile a new site was obtained on the corner of Whitehaven Street, where a 28 ft by 24 ft wooden church which cost £320 was constructed, and was officially opened on 14 September 1873, by the Rev. C. W. Rigg.
+The building is currently occupied by the Boat Shed Antiques shop, and no religious services are held on that site.